 The Center For Hyperhidrosis

 Finally there is a proven cure for hyperhidrosis!
 Sweaty palms, feet and armpits or any combination of these excessive sweating conditions is known medically as hyperhidrosis.
 A permanent solution is available and in practice at The Center for Hyperhidrosis in Beverly Hills, California.
 Here, the leading expert and most experienced U.S Hyperhidrosis surgeon, Dr. Rafael Reisfield, can eliminate the discomfort and embarrassment of excessive sweating with a simple outpatient surgical procedure.
-The surgical procedures for hyperhidrosis are finely-tuned and proven procedures that take advantage of the latest endoscopic techniques.
-Dr. Reisfeld performs the procedures virtually on a daily basis and is considered a leading world authority in this field.
+The surgical procedures for hyperhidrosis are finely-tuned and proven taking advantage of the latest endoscopic techniques.
+Dr. Reisfeld performs the procedures on a daily basis and is a world authority in this field.
 Dr. Reisfeld has performed the ETS and ELS procedures more than any other doctor in the U.S.

 - How do I know if my sweating is excessive and considered hyperhidrosis?